RefactoringGuru/design-patterns-swift/README.md

 There are two examples for each of the patterns:

-- **Structural** examples illustrate the internal structure of a pattern, explained with detailed comments.
+- **Conceptual** examples illustrate the internal structure of a pattern, explained with detailed comments.

 - **RealWorld** examples illustrate how patterns can be used in real-world Swift applications.